How Living and Working in India Impacts Taxes for US citizens

 Tax residency in India also depends on the scope of the income tax liability.

-India Income Tax Rates
+Indian Income Tax Rates for US Citizens

 Income tax rates are progressive, and applied to your income based on your residency status.